nkh/ftl/README.md

 - fzf      - to locate file and to present a picker
 - awk, sed, numfmt, sponge, ...
 - fzf-tmux, fim, zathura, qutebrowse, rw3m, w3mimgdisplay, pdftotext, ffmpegthumbnailer, mplayer, exiftool, mimemagic, rip, ...
-- xdotool, wmctrl
+- xdotool, wmctrl, expect
 - divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ... soon

 ## Installation

-ftl is a single script, put it in the PATH, install the dependencies *TODO package dependencies* and run.
+ftl is a single script, put it in the PATH, install the dependencies *TODO: package dependencies* and run.

-README.md, this file, should also be where you put ftl if you want "inline help"
+README.md: this file, is also the inline help

-ftl.eb implements optional external binding, put it where you put ftl if you want to use it.
-It contains an incremental search example.
+Some optional files:

-best is to  symlink the files from the repo.
+ftl.eb: example of how to add extra binding.
+It contains an incremental search example. ftl.et: example of how to tag files with their git status

 ## Display